turingschool/frontend-mod-1-prework/section4/README.md

 **Syntax:** A class is defined using the `class` keyword, followed by the ClassName (using [Pascal Case](https://techterms.com/definition/pascalcase#:~:text=PascalCase%20is%20a%20naming%20convention,in%20PascalCase%20is%20always%20capitalized.)), then an opening and closing curly brace.

 **Naming:** Class names should be a singular noun (thing).
-Because classes are the factories for future objects, they we name them after the general object they are creating.
+Because classes are the factories for future objects, then we name them after the general object they are creating.
 A couple of examples follow:
 - If you are going to create a class for cars (eventually, specific types of cars) use the name `Car`
 - If you are going to create a class for writing utensils (some pens, pencils, different colors etc.) use the name `WritingUtensil`
 The previous examples may seem pretty straightforward, but naming in programming is notoriously hard, so it's good to lay out best practices early and often!